Meraj-Kazi/C-programming-book/README.md

 ### 1. Integer:
 Integers are numbers without any decimal value.
 Example: 1, 4, 15, 2100 etc.
+They're known as in `int` programming language.
 ### 2. Floating numbers:
 Floating numbers or floats ar numbers with decimal point.
 Example: 2.5, 97.7 etc.
+They're known as in `float` programming language.
 ### 3. Character:
 They're alphabets.
 Example: a, d, e, A, M, S etc.
+They're known as in `char` programming language.